omoerbeek/hello-dns-go/README.md

 - `./tdig name type resolver:port`

-  where type is the DNS record type: (A, AAAA, NS, etc).
+  where type is the DNS record type: (A, AAAA, NS, etc) send a query to the specified reolver.
+IN this case that server will do the recursive query or retrieve the requested data from it's cache.
 For example:

   `./tdig example.com A 127.0.0.1:53`
-- `./tres name type` to do a single shot resolve
+- `./tres name type` to do a single shot recursive resolve.
+This gives a nice idea on how much work is needed to resolve a name if no cache is being used.
 - `./tres ip:port` to run as a resolver listening on the specified IP:port combination.
   For example